Welcome to our class page. Please check regularly to find out all about our exciting learning.

 Well, what a fantastic time we had with Cy and Jonathan from Rock Kidz.
 We discovered many things about ourselves, including that it’s cool to be me, we should respect everyone and we definitely don’t want any bullying here!
 Mrs. Bradley learnt how to rap nursery rhymes – well, almost – and we all learnt that perseverance really pays off!

-Yes, sorry to say that Christmas is not that far off and we have been creating some fabulous Christmas cards.
+Yes, Christmas is not too far off and we have been creating our own fabulous Christmas cards.
 The children brought them home on Friday and I’m sure you’ll agree that they are very impressive?
 If you haven’t done so already, please return the completed form and money as soon as possible and no later than 18th October.
 If you do this, then we can get the completed cards back to you, all ready for sending at Christmas.

 Chemistry with Cabbage